Ready to Schedule Service? Fill out the form and we'll be in touch!

 Rodent infestations are one of the most feared pest problems, and for good reason.
 Rats and mice can spread filth and diseases wherever they go, and can be destructive too.
 They can chew through wires, destroy insulation, and worse.
 Because rodents are more dangerous pests, it’s crucial to always work with professional rat and mice exterminators.
-At Specialized Pest Control & Lawn Care, our rodent exterminators will not only control any current infestations, but also prevent future rodent problems in your Salt Lake County area property.
+At Rentokil, our rodent exterminators will not only control any current infestations, but also prevent future rodent problems in your Salt Lake County area property.

 Frequently Asked Questions About Mice & Rats